bcgov/platform-developer-docs/platform-storage.md

 ### OpenShift Persistent Volumes (NetApp)

 All NetApp storage classes support resizing (bigger only).
 You can start with a small volume and edit your Persisent Volume Claim (PVC) to have a larger `.spec.resources.requests.storage` later if you need more.
 You may need to restart the pods attached to let the resize trigger on re-mount. **Note: the storage increase is capped by the storage quota assigned to the namespace.
-Check the current resource quota sizes [here](./openshift-project-resource-quotas.md).
+For the current resource quota sizes, see [OpenShift project resource quotas](./openshift-project-resource-quotas.md).

 * **NetApp File**: `netapp-file-standard` is the default storage class for the platform and the type of storage you get if you don't specify a specific `storageClass`.